publicfrank1234/ip_table/README.md

 <br/>

 ## What would you do differently if you had more time?
-I would do more profile and figure out why the worst-case `request_handled()` time with 20M records is so high ~1s.
+1. I would do more profile and figure out why the worst-case `request_handled()` time with 20M records is so high ~1s.
-Profiling also shows a lot of time wasted in generating the random IP addresses.
+2. Profiling also shows a lot of time wasted in generating the random IP addresses.
 Maybe that can be optimized.
-I can also parallelize the caculation using Redis queue.
+3. I can also parallelize the caculation using Redis queue.
-Maybe consult others if there is another algorithm.
+4. Maybe consult others if there is another algorithm.

 <br/>

 ## What is the runtime complexity of each function?
 `request_handled()`: O(1).

 It mostly uses hash table which is O(1).
 I also tried to use heap and BST tree initially in this call to maintain the ordered top100 list direclty.
 It uses a binary search or linear search on a fixed length array.
 So the time complexity is O(100ln(100)) which is approaximated as O(1).

+`top100()`: ~O(1)

-`top100()`: it is also approximated as O(1) because it is on a fixed length array.
+it is also approximated as O(1) because it is on a fixed length array O(100ln(100))

 <br/>